A Hybrid Riemann Solver for Large Hyperbolic Systems of Conservation Laws: Classical Riemann Solvers

-with a so-called Roe Matrix $\tilde A$, satisfying $\tilde A(U_L, U_R) (U_R-U_L) = F(U_R) - F(U_L)$.
-The upwind Godunov solver and its non-linear extension, the Roe solver are complete Riemann solvers.
-Since their dissipation function is exactly the absolute value function, and recalling that every dissipation function below the absolute value function is non-monotone, we can conclude that the upwind or Roe solver has the minimal dissipation, and thus, is the optimal scheme.
+The upwind scheme and the Roe solver are complete Riemann solvers.
+Since their dissipation function is exactly the absolute value function, and recalling that every dissipation function below the absolute value function is non-monotone, we can conclude that the upwind or Roe solver has the minimal dissipation while still being monotone.
+Thus it is optimal in the sense of minimal dissipation.

-Now follows a list of monotone, incomplete solvers with decreasing dissipation, although, all of them having more dissipation than the upwind scheme.
+Now follows a list of monotone and incomplete solvers with decreasing dissipation, all of them having more dissipation than the upwind scheme.